jtladner/Courses/PracticalComputing/Fall_2018/Hackathons/Round1/Phillips_RNAseq/readme.md

 Numpy

 ### Input Files
 1. "k\_table.csv" is a comma-separated file containing expression information for each sample type (i.e. bacterial isolate + condition) and for each transcript in the genome.
 Note that each sample type was run in triplicate.
-The replicates can be identified because they all have the same name ("sample" column), with the exception of the final identifier following the "\_".
-So, for example, "ACS-TG22182subaTX-xx-uu-USA-xxxx-077-JB\_S7", "ACS-TG22182subaTX-xx-uu-USA-xxxx-077-JB\_S8", and "ACS-TG22182subaTX-xx-uu-USA-xxxx-077-JB\_S10" are three replicates of a single sample type.
+The replicates can be identified because they all have the same name ("sample" column), with two exceptions:

+    1. Each replicate has a different final identifier following the "\_".
+    2. Each replicate has a different lowercase letter (a, b or c) just prior to the TX or TZ in the sample name.

+So, for example, "ACS-TG22182_a_TX-xx-uu-USA-xxxx-077-JB_\_S1_", "ACS-TG22182_b_TX-xx-uu-USA-xxxx-077-JB_\_S2_", "ACS-TG22182_c_TX-xx-uu-USA-xxxx-077-JB_\_S3_" are three replicates of a single sample type.

 Columns of interest within this file include sample replicate name (sample) transcript  name (target\_id), normalized read counts for each transcript (est\_count), drug resistance information (resistance_profile), and treatment type (treatment).